Nilwind/.github/profile/README.md

 Drop a coin if you want to sponsor **immaturity fighting form** 💰

-*Made with ❤️ (and a healthy dose of sarcasm) by one grub + the best community on the internet.*
+*Made with ❤️ (and a healthy dose of sarcasm) by one guy + the best community on the internet.*